Chile protesters block access to lithium operations: local leader

 The South American nation possesses the world’s largest reserves of the lightweight metal crucial to manufacturing batteries for electric vehicles, laptops and cellphones.

-The desert salt basin is home to the world’s top two lithium producers: Chile’s SQM and U.S.-based Albemarle.
+The desert salt basin is home to the world’s top two lithium producers: Chile’s SQM (SQMa.SN) and U.S.-based Albemarle (ALB.N).

 Sergio Cubillos, president of the Atacama Indigenous Council, told Reuters a road blockade had shut down SQM’s operations since Wednesday morning.